sachiniyer/cluster-wiki/docs/software/networking.md

 As a couple of tips, it can be hard to keep the nginx config consistent among all of your entrance nodes, so what I recommend doing is keeping git as a source of truth, and do a cronjob that pulls from a git repo and automatically updates at whatever frequency that you would like.
 There may be a better way to do this with webhooks.
 I would also avoid keeping your nodes in restrictive networks, as this means that they use the relay servers as little as possible and you have faster speeds.

-## ~~Klipper (or ServiceLB)~~ MetalLB
+## MetalLB

-Load balancing is very cool.
-All load balancing communication happens through Tailscale MagicDNS. ~~I used to use MetalLB instead of the k3s default of klipper.
-However, Metallb would often overwrite my proxy_protocol packets, not allowing me to do TLS termination on the cluster.
-I was actually able to get Klipper working with a lot of ease.~~ I figured out the proxy protocol issues and am back on MetaLB.
+All my load balancing communication happens through Tailscale MagicDNS.
+You need to be wary about configuring MetalLB for `proxy_passed` packets.
 I am considering a switch to cilium because it has a much more interesting design pattern (eBPF-based load balancing).

 ## Traefik Ingress

-I made a similar switch from Nginx to Traefik for the same proxy_protocol reasoning. the Nginx ingress was not respecting my proxy_protocol packets, and somehow the Traefik ingress was really easy to configure and get working.
-I also started to like Traefik a lot more because it seems to play better with the more modern versions of kubernetes ($\ge$ 1.25).
+I made a similar switch from Nginx to Traefik for the same `proxy_protocol` reasoning. the Nginx ingress was not respecting my `proxy_protocol` packets, and somehow the Traefik ingress was really easy to configure and get working.
+I also started to like Traefik a lot more because it seems to play better with the more modern versions of kubernetes (> 1.25).

 ## Cert Manager

-In the previous iteration of this cluster, I fell in love with cert-manager.
-I desperately wanted to use it again.
-This was one of the main reasons for doing TLS termination on the cluster instead of the entrance nodes (and also that wildcard certificates are a bit insecure).
+Cert Manager is great, and my main reason for doing TLS termination on the cluster instead of the entrance nodes (and also that wildcard certificates are a bit insecure).
 I integrated cert-manager with Traefik and it works quite well.
 I love being able to spin up a cert easily and have ssl easily enabled.
 You can also use dns validation and keep your domains pointed to the Tailscale IPs.